Crunch-io/nightwatch-vrt/README.md

 }
 ```

-The first time this test is run, a baseline screenshot will be created and stored on disk.
+The first time a test is run, a baseline screenshot will be created and stored on disk.
 You should always register the baseline screenshot in the code repository.
 Further executions of this test will compare against this baseline.